"RNA & Infection"

-The HIRI is a globally unique research institution whose mission is world-class science at the interface of RNA and infection biology.
+The HIRI is a globally unique research institution excelling in science at the interface of RNA and infection biology.

 Fully-funded PhD positions

-We offer fully funded 3-year PhD positions (1year + 2 years after evaluation) equivalent to TVÖD E13 (60 %).
+We offer fully-funded PhD positions for three years (1 year + 2 years after evaluation) equivalent to TVÖD E13 (65 %).

 Positions are independent of any group or project.
-Students can pursue their scientific passion in all RESEARCH GROUPS of the HIRI.
-After rotations in three labs students decide for their group and project of choice.
+Students can pursue their scientific passion in all research groups of the HIRI.
+After rotations in three labs, students select their advisor and shape their thesis project.

-New technologies including single-cell, RNA-seq and CRISPR-based methodologies, are developed and applied at the HIRI to interrogate and visualize infection processes.
+New technologies, including single-cell RNA-seq and CRISPR-based methodologies, are developed and applied at the HIRI to interrogate infection processes.

 Workshops & practical courses

-A structured framework of lectures, seminars, practical courses, as well as hard and soft skill workshops will equip students to successfully complete their PhD thesis and thrive in academia or industry.
+A structured framework of lectures, seminars, practical courses, as well as hard and soft skill workshops will educate students to successfully complete their PhD thesis and thrive in academia or industry.

-PhD candidates will benefit from an interdisciplinary committee of international scientists, guiding and supporting students throughout their thesis.
+PhD candidates will benefit from an interdisciplinary committee of international scientists, who guide and support students throughout their thesis.

-The graduate program is taught in English and is well supported by an integrated network of international PhD students and supervisors.
+The PhD program is taught in English and is well supported by an integrated network of international PhD students and supervisors.
 German language courses are available to all employees at HIRI.

 We are looking for candidates with good English communication and presentation skills (written and spoken).
-Furthermore, we expect our prospective PhD students to have intercultural competence paired with with self-motivation and enthusiasm and the strong desire to do research at the interface of RNA and infection biology.
+Furthermore, we expect our prospective PhD students to have intercultural competence paired with self-motivation and enthusiasm, as well as a strong desire to do research at the interface of RNA and infection biology.

 We invite outstanding students of all nationalities dedicated to working at the interface of RNA and infection biology to apply.
-Prior to starting the program, applicants are expected to hold a Master’s degree or equivalent in life sciences or a related discipline.
 The salary of our PhD fellowships is comparable to international standards and includes broad healthcare and pension.

-Candidate selection is a two-step process: First, we ask for a formal online application.
-Applicants are asked to focus on the tab “Research interest” describing their motivation to apply, their research background and research interest.
-Please note that the submission of academic reference letters is not neccessary at this time.
-In a second step, we invite short-listed candidates to Würzburg for personal interviews, which will be held in January and February 2024.
+Candidate selection is a two-step process: First, a formal online application is required.
+Applicants are asked to focus on the tab “Research interest” describing their motivation to apply, their research background, and interest.
+Please note that the submission of academic reference letters is not necessary at this time.
+In a second step, we will invite short-listed candidates to Würzburg for personal interviews, which will be held in January and February 2024.

 Applicants who need to make earlier decisions due to competing offers or who have general questions about the program are encouraged to contact our scientific coordinator Dr. Tim Schnyder.